-- Which alpha-lipoic acid supplements passed or failed testing
+- The best quality alpha-lipoic acid supplements and which passed or failed testing

-- Which alpha-lipoic acid supplements are lowest cost
+- Which alpha-lipoic acid supplements are the best value and are CL's Top Picks

 - What alpha-lipoic acid can and cannot do for your health